 Drinking sources should be cleaned at least once per day and refilled with fresh, clean water.
 Any spilled food should be cleaned up daily both to prevent spoilage and to prevent attracting rodents.

 Nesting areas must be checked daily.
-All eggs should be collected, and any broken egg must be thoroughly cleaned to prevent attracting maggots which can then move onto a goose if they have a wound or dirty, matted feathers.
+All eggs should be collected, and any broken egg must be thoroughly cleaned to prevent attracting maggots which can then move onto a Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. if they have a wound or dirty, matted feathers.
 If a goose crushes an egg they were nesting on, you must also clean the egg remnants off of the goose.
 Fill freshly cleaned nesting areas with a good amount of fresh bedding.
 Inadequate amounts of bedding make broken eggs more likely.
 If using straw bales for nesting areas, it’s a good idea to move these regularly to prevent rodents from building nests under them and to ensure there is no sign of a breech behind or underneath them.
 The tops may also need to be cleaned if geese spend time on top of them.

 If a space has become overly dirty or wet (from rain or snow blowing into the space or a leaky water unit for example) the space will need a full cleaning regardless of your cleaning schedule.